Developer Guide

 A

-instance is then returned, with feedback that theRecurringExpenseManager
+CommandResultinstance is then returned, with feedback that theRecurringExpenseManagerobject was successfully deleted.

 Note: